 As the Monitor noted, the vertical prosecution model is widely and successfully used by law enforcement, district attorney offices and others for specialized or complex cases.
-In light of the demonstrated increase in the time to complete the investigatory phase that has resulted from inclusion of all cases in the VE model, it is recommended that consideration be given to identifying specific types or categories of cases or circumstances under which VE would likely be of benefit and limit its use to those situations.
+However, not all cases necessarily require handling under the VE model.
+To improve efficiency and effectiveness in light of the demonstrated increase in the time to complete the investigatory phase that has resulted from inclusion of all cases in the VE model, it is recommended that consideration be given to identifying specific types or categories of cases or circumstances under which VE would likely be of benefit and limit its use to those situations.